Davej66/dfg/README.md

 ## Acknowledgements

 Thanking my mentor [Richard Wells](https://github.com/D0nni387/) for his invaluable guidance and support.
-His suggestions during the mid-review led to improvements to website and my accelerated my development and comprehension..
+His suggestions during the mid-review led to improvements to website and my accelerated my development and comprehension.

 Support from the slack community when seeking assistance for that gentle nudge in the right direction.